ksu-is/inventory-management-program-1/ProjectRoadMap.md

-– [] Establish repository
+- [x] Establish repository
-- [] Create ReadMe
+- [x] Create ReadMe
+- [ ] Create Road Map
-- [] Create base code and add comments as it is done
+- [ ] Create base code and add comments as it is done
-- [] Test and troubleshoot code
+- [ ] Test and troubleshoot code
-- [] Rework code as neccesary
+- [ ] Rework code as neccesary
-- [] Test code until no errors
+- [ ] Test code until no errors
-- [] Finalize code
+- [ ] Finalize code
-- [] Ensure all changes have been committed to the Repository
+- [ ] Ensure all changes have been committed to the Repository